bdepascale/Daydreamer/README.md

 To run the frontend and backend servers concurrently, use this command. localhost:3000 will display the UI of the website while localhost:5000 will display whether the backend is running properly or not.

 ## Software Architecture
-This shows the planned architecture followed when developing this project
+This shows the planned architecture followed when developing this project.

 ### root
 Here we have the circle.ci pipeline process engine as well as the frontend and backend of the website.